 The Power Of Steam

 This will force him to breathe through his nose and help open up it up.
 You could even get in a warm (not hot) shower with your baby.

 The warm water and skin to skin will make him feel better.
 I usually had my husband undress him and hand him to me to make it easier.

 Its best to time the showers right before bed, to help them get a little extra sleep before they become stuffy again.

 An Herbal Baby Bath

-You can read all about baby herb baths here.
+You can read my favorite recipe for a baby herb bath here.
 In this case, I’d concentrate on chamomile & lavender to help calm baby for sleep.

-Some humidifiers come with those little vicks menthol packs to use with them, but these aren’t meant for baby.
+Some humidifiers come with those little Vicks menthol packs to use with them, but these aren’t meant for babies.

-In fact, eucalyptus and menthol vapors can irritate baby’s sensitive lungs and even cause breathing distress (This includes essential oils.)
+In fact, eucalyptus and menthol vapors can irritate baby’s sensitive lungs and even cause breathing distress (this includes essential oils.)

 What to Do When Your Baby Has a Stuffy Nose at Night

 Another way to help your congested baby is by keeping his head above the rest of his body.

-During the day this is easy, you can simply let baby sleep on you or let him sleep in a carrier if you are running around.
+During the day this is easy, you can simply let baby sleep on you or let him sleep in a baby carrier if you are running around.

-At night you can put a few towels under one side of baby’s mattress to elevate their head.
+At night you can put a few towels under one side of your baby’s mattress to elevate their head.

 For safe co-sleeping, it’s not recommended to sleep with your baby on your chest.
-(Although technically co-sleeping is not recommended at all by the APA)
+(Although technically co-sleeping is not recommended at all by the APA.)

-You can however, find a way to elevate the head of your bed if possible.
+You can, however, find a way to elevate the head of your bed if possible.
 This requires some creativity though.